joeboylson/openscad-solidpython2/README.md

 ```
 from solid2 import *
 model = cube(10, 10, 10)
-model.save_as_scad()
+model.save_as_scad() # this line is important!
 ```

-7. Right click and choose "Preview in OpenSCAD".
+7. Right click on the new `.scad` file and choose "Preview in OpenSCAD".
 This should open OpenSCAD and allow you to preview your model.

 8. Edit your python script to see your model refresh in realtime! (nodemon > update `.scad` file > OpenSCAD preview hot reload)